How to Reopen a VA Disability Claim

 Appealing a Reopened Claim

 Once the VA issues a new rating decision, you may not be satisfied with their decision.
 What happens if your reopened VA claim is denied?
 Are your chances of receiving benefits gone?
 No, they are not.
 You still have the opportunity to appeal any decision made on a reopened claim.
+If you need assistance appealing your reopened claim, contact Berry Law.

-VA Disability Appeals Lawyer
+VA Disability Appeals Lawyers

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.